Melania Trump: Allegations about links to Jeffrey Epstein

+Demolition of East Wing

-On October 23, 2025, CNN revealed that Melania was now "eschewing the nation's capital for New York and Palm Beach," had been using the Office of the First Lady of the United States far less than she did during her husband's first term and now employing a "skeletal staff."
+On October 23, 2025, CNN revealed that Melania was now "eschewing the nation's capital for New York and Palm Beach", and had been using the Office of the First Lady of the United States far less than she had during her husband's first term and now employing a "skeletal staff".
 During that month, The Wall Street Journal and The Hill reported that Melania privately raised concerns over her husband's demolition of the East Wing to make room for the White House State Ballroom.
 In November 2025, President Trump dismissed these reports saying at first Melania "loved her tiny little office" but quickly came around to support the renovation.
 Due to the construction of the ballroom and the East Wing's demolition, the White House announced that the 2025 holiday tours featuring Melania's decorations would instead take place on the State Floor with an updated route and guests entering from the North Portico.

-In November 2025, Melania was honored as Fox Nation's "Patriot of the Year" for her work on children's global advocacy.
-She also launched a new initiative to expand resources and improve career opportunities for teenagers transitioning out of the foster care system and also provide them with scholarships and educational opportunities.
-On November 19, Melania traveled to Marine Corps Base Camp Lejeune with Second Lady Usha Vance to spend time with military members and their families to show appreciation for those who serve during the holiday season.
+Involvement in film

+In October 2025, Melania announced Muse Films, her own production company.
+The company's first project, a documentary about Melania herself, titled Melania, was directed by Brett Ratner and released on January 30, 2026.
+This marked the first time that a self-produced documentary by a sitting first lady was released in theaters, and she reportedly was paid $28 million for it – 70% of the film's $40 million production budget.
+The film debuted in third place at the United States and Canadian box office with over $7 million, making it the biggest debut for a non-music documentary in a decade.

+Following the film's release, Amazon users protested by purchasing the erotic novel Melania: Devourer of Men, making the book the number one Amazon search result for 'Melania Trump.'
+The book depicts Trump as a manananggal.
+In May 2026, Amazon MGM Studios founder Jeff Bezos defended the decision the release the film, calling it a "very wise business decision" while also denying that it was made as a "way of buying influence" to the Trump administration.